UNEARTHING THE PAST SINCE 1900

 Friends of ASOR present the next webinar of the 2025-2026 season on January 7, 2026, at 7:00 pm EST, presented by Amanda Hope Haley.
 This webinar will be free and open to the public.
 Registration through Zoom (with a valid email address) is required.
 This webinar will be recorded and all registrants will be sent a recording link in the days following the webinar.

 We all remember a time when the History Channel was about history, documentaries bored us with facts and black-and-white footage, and everyone knew Indiana Jones, Daniel Jackson, and River Song were swashbuckling adventurers (not serious scientists).
-When the did the lines between fiction and fact blur?
+When did the lines between fiction and fact blur?
 Did it start when thorough public history education was reduced to merely one year during middle school, when the Socratic method gave way to teaching-to-the-test?
 Although many of us are still fascinated by our ancestors and the empires they built and destroyed, the field of archaeology is shrinking when we need more access to the lessons of the past, not less.

 The good news is that people are interested in ancient history.
 The increasing popularity of network, streaming, and web-based series that claim to “explore” ancient sites, texts, and legends prove that the work of real archaeologists is needed and wanted.
 The bad news is that much of their work is not accessible and may not be comprehensible for the average reader.
 So in that void—where more information is desired than is delivered—sensationalism and fiction have taken hold.
 Worse, those fictions are proliferated by social media which reward clicks (and therefore ad revenue) instead of facts.